 Malaria is rare in the United States.
 But it is widespread in other parts of the world.
 Find out about the risk for malaria before you travel internationally.
 The most accurate information about malaria risk and medicine resistance in specific countries is from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).

-If you have been in an area where malaria occurs, were exposed to mosquitoes, and have flu-like symptoms, but tests do not show the malaria parasite in your blood, the tests should be repeated 3 or 4 times to confirm that you do not have a malaria infection.
-During treatment, tests are repeated to follow the course of the infection and to check whether the number of parasites is decreasing.
+If you have been in an area where malaria occurs and you develop a fever up to one year after returning, your doctor may test you for malaria.
+If the tests do not show malaria, you may need additional tests to make sure that you do not have a malaria infection.
+During treatment, tests are repeated to follow the course of the infection and to see if the treatment is working.

 Prevention of malaria involves protecting yourself against mosquito bites and taking antimalarial medicines.
-But public health officials strongly recommend that young children and pregnant women avoid traveling to areas where malaria is common.
+But public health officials strongly recommend that young children, pregnant women, and people who have no spleen avoid traveling to areas where malaria is common.